 "Vermont for the Vermonters": The History of Eugenics in the Green Mountain State

-“Vermont for the Vermonters” is the result of years of research and new scholarship into the story of the eugenics movement in the state.
+Vermont was one of many American states to adopt eugenics as the basis for public policies such as family separation, institutionalization, and sterilization that targeted the most vulnerable Vermonters and led to widespread intergenerational damage.
+"Vermont for the Vermonters" is the result of years of research and new scholarship into the story of the eugenics movement in the state.
 Examining developments from poor farms to mental institutions and public campaigns under Governor Mead and University of Vermont professor Henry Perkins, de Guardiola demonstrates how failing systems of healthcare and public welfare, coupled with preexisting beliefs on human worth, exploded into support for eugenics.
-She regrounds Vermont’s actions and policies in the larger context of the state and the nation’s public policies, allowing readers to better understand the motivations and longer-range consequences of the movement.
+She regrounds Vermont's actions and policies in the larger context of the state and the nation's public policies, allowing readers to better understand the motivations and longer-range consequences of the movement.

 Critical Praise